breatheco-de/assets-old/apis/README.md

 1. [/Credentials](./credentials/README.md): OAuth implementation on the BC Platform
 2. [/Quizes](./quiz/README.md): Used by the breathecode platform quizes.
+2. [/Lessons](./lesson/README.md): All the lessons include on breathecode.
 3. [/Sounds](./sound/README.md): Sounds for games and tutorials.
 4. [/NPS](./nps/README.md): API implementation for Net Promoter Score
 5. [/Kill-The-Bug](./kill-the-bug/README.md): Great game to play with audiences interested in learning to code.